Corvallis Campus

 Math Assistance The Math Desk provides a supportive place where students can get help with all LBCC mathematics and applied mathematics courses.
 Friendly staff use a variety of strategies to address each student’s learning needs.
 At the drop-in Math Desk, staff answer computational questions, explain course technology and clarify thinking about math assignments.
 A remote drop-in option for just-in-time help without needing to come to campus is also available.

-The Math Cafe offers an informal environment with comfortable seating, free hot beverages, and laptops for students enrolled in Math 15, 50, 75, 95 and 98.
+The Math Cafe offers an informal environment with comfortable seating, free hot beverages, and laptops for students enrolled in Math 15, 75, 95 and 98.
 Math success coaching is offered, both in-person and remotely, by appointment using Tutortrac.
 Students can discuss math study strategies and how to use and navigate ALEKS software.

 Computer Access Students may use drop in computers located in the open study areas for coursework.
 Wireless Internet access is provided throughout the facility.

-Academic Coaching Academic coaching helps students overcome barriers to their success, working with students to identify goals and develop an academic plan to promote their success, including improving specific academic or communication skills.
+Academic Skills Coaching Academic coaching helps students overcome barriers to their success, working with students to identify goals and develop an academic plan to promote their success, including improving specific academic or communication skills.
 Appointments are available both in-person and remotely.

 Student Work Area A coin-operated copy machine, pay-for-print service, and other office supplies are available.

 Tutoring Students are eligible for free tutoring appointments in many credit and GED courses, both in-person and online.
 Students may schedule tutoring sessions online 24 hours in advance through MyLB SSO.
-In interested in same day tutoring appointments, or within 24 hours, students may visit the Information Desk at the Albany Campus Learning Center, or email learningcenterinfo@linnbenton.edu.
+If interested in same day tutoring appointments, or within 24 hours, students may visit the Information Desk at the Albany Campus Learning Center, or email learningcenterinfo@linnbenton.edu.
 In addition, the Tutoring Program offers Group and Drop-in Tutoring when there is sufficient interest.
-For more information, please visit the Tutoring Center webpage: linnbenton.edu/tutoring.
+For more information, please visit the Tutoring Center webpage: https://www.linnbenton.edu/current-students/learning-center/tutoring/index.php.

 Library

-Albany Campus, Willamette Hall • linnbenton.edu/library
+Albany Campus, Willamette Hall • https://www.linnbenton.edu/current-students/library/index.php

 Circulation: 541-917-4638